Fluffy Almond Flour Pancakes made with 6 simple ingredients and ready in 15 minutes. You will love this gluten free, low carb breakfast recipe!

 Person showing step-by-step how to make pancakes with almond flour.

-Recipe Tip
+Blender Tip

-Feel free to mix the pancake batter in a food processor or high speed blender instead of manually whisking.
+Feel free to mix pancake batter in a food processor or high speed blender instead of manually whisking.
 It will make it even fluffier, and you don’t have to worry about overworking gluten as there is none.

 Tips for Best Results

 • Use non-stick skillet: Almond flour sticks, so I recommend to use non-stick skillet that still works well.
-You will need to use a lot of oil with cast iron skillet unless it is very well seasoned.
+You will need to use a lot of oil with cast iron pan unless it is very well seasoned.
 As for the griddle, make sure it has true non-stick surface.

-Variations and Additions
+Variations

 As with most pancakes, there are several possible add-ins you can experiment with.
 However, don’t add too much, or it will be hard to flip them.